rust-unofficial/patterns/patterns/interpreter.md

 ## Solution

 We simply implement a recursive descent parser.
-The code panics when an expression is syntactically wrong (for exmple `2-34` or `2+5-` are wrong according to the grammar definition).
+For simplicity's sake, the code panics when an expression is syntactically wrong (for example `2-34` or `2+5-` are wrong according to the grammar definition).

 ```rust